All-Active HA for NGINX Plus on the Google Cloud Platform

 Task 3: Creating “Gold” Images

 Create gold images, which are base images that GCE clones automatically when it needs to scale up the number of instances.
 They are derived from the instances you created in Creating Source Instances.
-Before creating the images, you must delete the source instances to break the attachment between them and the disk (you can’t create an image from a disk that’s attached to a VM instance).
+Before creating the images, delete the source instances.
+This breaks the attachment between them and the disk. (you can’t create an image from a disk attached to a VM instance).

 -